 Still, no one can deny the Clintons’ impact in Little Rock.
 The museum spurred $2.5 billion of downtown development, including the bike-friendly Arkansas River Trail, upscale restaurants and the eclectic River Market district, where office workers buy lunch from indoor vendors selling pad Thai, soul food, Middle Eastern tabbouleh, Mexican carnitas and salted caramel ice pops.

 Just a quarter-mile west, gracious Southern hospitality touches every corner of the storied Capital Hotel, where front-desk staffers don’t just hand out keys; they escort visitors to one of the 94 plush rooms while sharing some of the legends (good, bad and otherwise) of Little Rock’s oldest lodging.
-Beneath the lobby’s stained-glass ceiling, the entrance to Ashley’s awaits—its kitchen known for perfect French-tinged cuisine like Thai coconut soup with crab dumplings and melty braised short ribs served atop fresh spring vegetables.
+Beneath the lobby’s stained-glass ceiling, the entrance to One Eleven awaits—a 2014 overhaul of decor and kitchen transformed the formal Ashley's into a more approachable space that celebrates local ingredients and retains an upscale appeal.

-The formality serves as a marked contrast to Little Rock’s trendy and laid-back SoMa (Southside Main Street) area, where The Root serves locally sourced breakfast and lunch in a former hot dog stand.
+Little Rock’s trendy and laid-back SoMa (Southside Main Street) area is home to The Root, which serves locally sourced breakfast and lunch in a former hot dog stand.
 Across the street, The Green Corner Store and Soda Fountain has returned to its building’s 1906 roots; it sells ecofriendly products and handcrafted ice cream under a brand named for the Arkansas state tree (loblolly).
 Farmers markets and seasonal events, like the spring plant sale and poultry swap, bind the neighborhood together.
 It feels vibrant and honest—a welcome bookend to the energy waiting just a few hours northwest in a reimagined corporate town.

-For more information or to plan your trip: Bentonville Convention and Visitors Bureau (800) 410-8535; bentonville.org
+For more information or to plan your trip: Bentonville Convention and Visitors Bureau; bentonville.org

 What to do

-Museum of Native American History Containing an impressive number of prehistoric tools, pottery and artwork, the museum explores Native American culture in astounding detail.
-(479) 273-2456; monah.us
+Museum of Native American History Containing an impressive number of prehistoric tools, pottery and artwork, the museum explores Native American culture in astounding detail. arkansas.com

 The Walmart Museum The $465 billion corporation has humble roots.
-See original store artifacts, learn about how founder Sam Walton created his empire, tour the visitors center, and enjoy moon pies and sundaes at the on-site soda fountain.
-(479) 273-1329; facebook.com/walmartmuseum
+See original store artifacts, learn about how founder Sam Walton created his empire, tour the visitors center, and enjoy moon pies and sundaes at the on-site soda fountain. walmartmuseum.com

 Where to eat